mfox0914/data-science-S2025/challenges/c11-psaap-assignment.md

     simulation ID with no physical meaning.
 It could lead to overfitting by capturing simulation-specific quirks.
 - Which inputs are *statistically significant*, according to the model?
-  - W, T_f, and intercept.
+  - W, x, L, U_0, C_fp, d_p, and I\_\_0
 - What is the regression coefficient for `x`?
 What about the regression coefficient for `T_f`?
-  - x does not appear to have a regression coefficient.
-T_f’s regression coefficient is -0.004783458.
+  - x’s regression coefficient is 1.018.
+T_f’s regression coefficient is -0.0003791.
 - What is the standard deviation of `x` in `df_psaap`?
 What about the standard deviation of `T_f`?
   - The standard deviation of x is 0.2805121, and T_f is 38.94204.
 - How do these standard deviations relate to the regression coefficients for `x` and `T_f`?
-  - The coefficient tells us how much T_norm changes per unit change in x, and the standard deviation tells us how much x naturally varies.
-    The product of these two gives us a sense of practical influence.
-    For example, even though T_f has a small coefficient, its large spread can lead to a noticeable effect.
-Conversely, if x had a moderate coefficient and large spread, its overall contribution could be even bigger.
-So, both scale and variability matter when assessing a variable’s true effect on the model.
+  - The regression coefficient shows how much T_norm changes per one-unit change in the input variable, but the standard deviation shows how much that input typically varies.
+For x, a coefficient of 1.018 combined with a standard deviation of 0.28 means changes in x can cause noticeable shifts in T_norm.
+For T_f, even though it has a much larger standard deviation, its tiny coefficient (-0.0003791) means its overall effect on T_norm is minimal.
+Thus, both the size of the coefficient and the natural variability of a variable are important for understanding its practical impact on the model.
 - Note that literally *all* of the inputs above have *some* effect on the output `T_norm`; so they are all “significant” in that sense.
 What does this tell us about the limitations of statistical significance